Bamboo Music

 Unresolved questioning

-When David Sylvian entered Berlin’s Hansa studios in the summer of 1983 to start putting together his debut solo album, Brilliant Trees, amongst his top priorities was returning to the recent chart success ‘Forbidden Colours’, in which his vocal melody was interweaved with Ryuichi Sakamoto’s soundtrack theme for Merry Christmas Mr Lawrence.
-The intent of this was not to lend some familiarity and commercial impetus to the new release, but rather to re-work the composition from a new musical palette.
+When David Sylvian entered Berlin’s Hansa studios in the summer of 1983 to start putting together his debut solo album, Brilliant Trees, amongst his top priorities was returning to the recent chart success ‘Forbidden Colours’, where his vocal melody was interweaved with Ryuichi Sakamoto’s soundtrack theme for Merry Christmas, Mr. Lawrence.
+The intent for this was not to lend some familiarity and commercial impetus to the new release, but rather to re-work the composition from a new musical palette.
 It was also recognition that in this song, Sylvian found his voice for the new chapter.
-Continue reading “Forbidden Colours (version)”